wp-plugins/daves-wordpress-live-search/readme.txt

 * 2012-??-??
 Dave Ross <dave@csixty4.com>
 * Added search results width to the customizer
 * Faster startup on AJAX requests
+* If SCRIPT_DEBUG is set, use non-minified scripts

 = 3.2 =
 * 2012-01-22 Dave Ross <dave@csixty4.com>